Animadversio/PythonSLG/README.md

 $ python main.py

 # How to Play
-* use mouse or 4 direction arrows to select the active creature, then to walk, attack or use magic
+* Use mouse or 4 direction arrows to move cursor, double click space or enter to select the active units, then to move, attack or use magic
+* DClick the HQ to purchase units.
 * Press Tab to end turn.
 * Press 1,2 to select action.

 # Features
 ## Game System
 * Unit with AOE magic.
 Remote and melee unit.
 Far reaching siege unit.
+* Purchasing unit from HeadQuarter or Castle.

 ## Policy